How to Make a User Flow Diagram

 User flow diagrams will help you:

-- More easily communicate what the user flow should be.
+- Communicate what the user flow should be.

-- Make sure you don't miss important steps in the process.
+- Avoid missing important steps in the process.

 - Make decisions and changes at a low fidelity before you invest a lot of time in design.